 D3.
 Reconciliation with Data Quality Objectives

 The Project QA Officer and/or the Project Manager will compare the results and associated variability, accuracy, precision, and completeness with project objectives.
-If data quality indicators do not meet program specifications (see Tables 1 through Table 6) data will not be entered in the data system.
+If data quality indicators do not meet program specifications (see Tables 1 through Table 6) data will not beuplifted to AQWMS nor to the EPA WQX.
 The cause of failure will be evaluated.
 If the cause is found to be equipment failure, calibration and maintenance procedures will be reassessed and improved.
 In some cases accuracy project criteria may be modified with prior approval by ADEC project management and ADEC Water QA Officer.
 In this case the justification for modification, problems associated with collecting and analyzing data, as well as potential solutions will be reported.

 If failure to meet program specifications is found to be unrelated to equipment, methods, or monitor error, specifications may be revised.
 Revisions to this QAPP will be submitted to the designated state ADEC and federal EPA, Region 10 Quality Assurance Officers for approval.